CMI-James/CMI-James/README.md

- I am a Web developer with experience in Tailwind, SCSS, JavaScript, React, Nextjs, Node.js, Express.js and Mongodb.
+ I am a developer with experience in Tailwind, JavaScript, React, Nextjs.
 I am also open to internship options in Web development.

 * ✉️  You can contact me at [chibuikemichaelilonze@gmail.com](mailto:chibuikemichaelilonze@gmail.com)